 - How do you expect future climate change to impacts humans?

-Explore some impacts of future climate change using the following websites:
+Explore regional impacts of possible future climate change using this websites:

 Abatzoglou, J. T., and A. P. Williams (2016), Impact of anthropogenic climate change on wildfire across western US forests, Proceedings of the National Academy of Sciences, 113(42), 11770. doi: 10.1073/pnas.1607171113.